-The book offers innovative insights into heritage as a transnational process, exploring how heritage operates within local, national and international identity concerns and debates.
-It will appeal to scholars and students interested in critical heritage studies, museums, tourism, cultural studies, and Middle Eastern studies.
+The book offers innovative insights into heritage as a transnational process, exploring how it operates within local, national and international identity concerns and debates.
+It will appeal to scholars and students interested in critical heritage studies, museums, tourism, cultural studies and Middle Eastern studies.

 Table of Contents

 1. Cultural Heritage Development in Abu Dhabi 2.
 Transnational Heritage: Universal Discourses and Cosmopolitan Practices 3.
 Cultural Heritage Franchising 4.
 Globalisation and Bilateral Heritage 5.
 Cultural Capacity Professional Practice 6.
 Translating Across Borders 7.
 Autochthonous Heritage - Identity Discourses and Narratives 8.
 Collecting, Representation and Display - The Louvre Abu Dhabi 9.
 Transnational Heritage - Politics and Legitimation